icopy-site/awesome-cn/docs/awesome/awesome-food.md

 - [/r/AskCulinary](https://www.reddit.com/r/AskCulinary/) - /r/AskCulinary provides expert guidance for your specific cooking problems to help people of all skill levels become better cooks, to increase understanding of cooking, and to share valuable culinary knowledge.
 - [/r/recipes](https://www.reddit.com/r/recipes/) - Improve and share your cooking repertoire with recipes from reddit's community.
 - [/r/IndianFood](https://www.reddit.com/r/IndianFood/) - Indian Food is your step by step guide to simple and delicious home cooking.
 From regional Indian cuisine to popular dishes from around the globe, our community's focus is to make cooking easy.
+- [/r/veganrecipes](https://www.reddit.com/r/veganrecipes/) - A community for sharing and discovering plant-based recipes.
+- [/r/EatCheapAndHealthy](https://www.reddit.com/r/EatCheapAndHealthy/) - Tips and recipes for eating well on a budget.

 ## Courses and MOOCs